-ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City admits on information and belief the Circuit Court of Cook County vacated plaintiff's convictions and granted him a Certificate of Innocence in Case Nos.
-04 CR 20636 and 05 CR 22312, but it denies the Certificates have any relevant legal bearing on this case.
-The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in paragraph 15.
+ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals alleged to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
+The City admits on information and belief plaintiff's conviction in Case No. 03 CR 8640 was vacated.
+The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in paragraph 13.

-16. Wilbourn brings this lawsuit to secure a remedy for his illegal incarceration, which was caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.
+14. Plaintiff brings this lawsuit to secure a remedy for illegal incarceration, illegal restraints on liberty, and other injuries, all of which were caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
 The City admits plaintiff's complaint seeks damages, but it denies liability to plaintiff for any of the claims and/or damages asserted therein.
-The City denies the remaining allegations contained in paragraph 16.
+The City denies the remaining allegations contained in paragraph 14.

 III.
-The First False Arrest and Illegal Prosecution of Plaintiff1
+False Arrest and Illegal Prosecution of Plaintiff